Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

 ### Tracking default events

-Starting from release v0.6.0, the SDK is able to track more default events.
-It can be configured to track the following events automatically:
+Starting from release v0.6.0, the SDK can track more default events.
+You can configure it to track the following events by default:

 - Sessions [^1]
 - App lifecycles